chulminy/CIVE497-CIVE700/task/task09/README.md

 The main goal of this task is to understand the fundamental of neural network through training your own models.
 Several sample examples are provided in the [**tutorial**](../../tutorial/neural_network/neural_network_code).
 I recommend reviewing the tutorial codes in the folder and making an effort to learn how the codes work.

 ## Problem 1 (40 points)
 **(a)** Try out a neural network playground in this link: [http://playground.tensorflow.org](http://playground.tensorflow.org).
 Run all four examples by changing features, # of hidden layers, # of neurons, activation function, and/or learning rate.
 Please watch a convergence speed of the loss depending on the parameter changes that you made.
-(You do not need to include your results in your report).
+(You do not need to include any result in your report).

 **(b)** Please run all demos in the [**tutorial**](../../tutorial/neural_network/neural_network_code).
 I recommend that you configure parameters to improve the results.
 Please watch my review video.